DonalChilde/eve-esi/README.rst

 Features
 --------

-* Async calls to Eve Online's `Eve Swagger Interface`_
+* Async calls to Eve Online's `Eve Swagger Interface`_.
 * repeatable cli actions based on json command files.
 * api for easy creation of commands, use it as a layer in your own programs.
 * Templated file paths to get your data just where you want it.
-* Command line completion with Typer_
+* Command line completion with Typer_.
-* csv output with added custom fields
+* Csv or json output of downloaded data.
-* generating jobs from csv input
+* Generate jobs from csv input.
 * Handles resulting data via async callbacks.
+* Json or yaml input and output of workorder and job files.

 Up Coming Features
 ------------------

-* yaml input and output
+* Yaml callback for downloaded data.
 * custom file path template values from the command line.
 * Even more options for Templated file output.
 * Pre-made commands for easy download of static data.